wp-slimstat/wp-slimstat/readme.txt

 2. Search for limstat Analytics
 3. Click on **Install Now** next to Slimstat Analytics and then activate the plugin
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
-5. If your `wp-admin` folder is not publicly accessible, make sure to check our [knowledge base](https://docs.wp-slimstat.com/) to see if there's anything else you need to do

 == Please note ==
 * If you decide to uninstall Slimstat Analytics, all the stats will be **PERMANENTLY** deleted from your database.
 Make sure to setup a database backup (wp_slim_*) to avoid losing your data.